 COM 1255: e-learning and Learning Management Systems (1 credit)

-This course is not a mandatory prerequisite, but students who are new to online learning are encouraged to take it.
+This course is not mandatory, but students who are new to online learning are strongly encouraged to take it.

 Aboriginal Studies 10 (5 credits)

 This blended online course is supplemented with several face to face activities such as: